semantic-systems/NLIWOD/qa.hawk/deploy-scripts/README.md

 # Indexing of DBpedia and Deployment with docker

-##Indexing
+## Indexing

-Run ´./index.sh´ This can take several hours.
+Run ´./index_fuseki.sh´ This can take several hours.
-This will create two folders which than need to be moved to a subfolder called ´data´.
+This will create two folders under a subfolder called ´data´.

-##Deployment with docker
+## Deployment with docker

-Use wget to download the latest data from http://139.18.2.164/rusbeck/hawk/index_2016-04.zip and unzip it.
+Use wget to download the latest data from http://hobbitdata.informatik.uni-leipzig.de/hawk/hawk_dbpedia_2016-10.tar.gz and unzip it.

 Now use docker to build an image and run it
 ```